globulus/simi/guides/modularity.md

 import Io for *
 ```

-Šimi comes to the rescue again by allowing a combo import:
+Šimi comes to the rescue again by allowing a combo import, functionally fully equivalent to the example above:
 ```ruby
 import "warp_nacelles/Io" for *
 ```